Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Green's function estimate

-if the integral on the right hand side converges.
-By the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$ estimates, it is easy to get an upper estimate for the Green's function of $L$, which is similar to Li-Yau estimate \cite{[LY]} of the classical Green's function.
+if the integral on the right-hand side converges.
+By the Schr\"odinger heat kernel estimates, it is easy to get an upper estimate for the Green's function of $L$, which is similar to Li-Yau estimate \cite{[LY]} of the classical Green's function.

 \begin{proof}[Proof of Theorem \ref{Green}] Using the definition of $G^{\mathrm{R}}(x,y)$ and Theorem \ref{Mainup2}, we have